MADHATdm/MADHAT/README.md

 Log10(J+dJ)=21.51+0.31\
 Log10(J-dJ)=21.51-0.24

+A dwarf set file must contain, at a minimum, the ID numbers for the dwarfs to be considered.
+It may also contain J-factors for each dwarf and J-factor errors.
+Note that errors are not necessary, and if omitted, errors on PhiPP will print as zeros.
+Similarly, if the file only contains dwarf ID numbers, PhiPP will also print as zero.
+There are ten dwarfset.dat files included in the MADHAT package, plus a template file, SetTemplate.dat.

-Note that input files must end with a line of data (no additional newlines).
+Note that all input files must end with a line of data (no additional newlines).
 Please reserve filenames SetN.dat, where N are integers, for dwarf sets defined in future versions of MADHAT.

 ### Dark Matter Mass and Integrated Photon Spectrum